zopyx/zopyx.typesense/README.md

 - `@@typesense-indexed-content` applied on any arbitrary content object will display all data indexed for the given content object

+## Indexing integration

+`zopyx.typesense` integrates into Plone using the lifecycle event for content being added, updated, deleted (plus workflow changes).
+By default, `zopyx.typesense` indexes all metadata of all content objects (basically Dublin Core) plus the textual content of a content objects (title, description and the content of all `RichText` fields).
+Similar to Plone's `SearchableText` index, all textual content is being indexed within Typesense in the `text` field.

+It is possible to override the indexing behavior per-content-type using an indexing adapter implementing `ITypesenseIndexDataProvider`.
+See [here for an example](tree/master/src/zopyx/typesense/adapters).

+### Indexing binary content and office formats

+The indexer for the `File` content-type has optional support for indexing binary content or office formats using Apache [TIKA](https://tika.apache.org/).
+The server URL of the (optional) Tika server must be configured through the `Typesense` control panel.

 ## Transactions and eventual consistency